plaid/support/README.md

 ###Documentation###

-Documentation for the Plaid API v2.0.0 is available at new.plaid.io/docs.
-Please tag any suggested edits to the docs.
+Documentation for the Plaid API v2.0.0 is available at https://plaid.io/v2/docs.
+Please submit any suggestions to the docs here.

 ###General Issues###